We Lost the Pig But We Saved Our Bacon

 Incredibly, the woman still wanted the pig.
 To this day I expect she has no idea what profound gratitude I hold in my heart for her.
 And, in case you are wondering, there was never any discussion of pork on the table, with her or with anyone else.
 It seems that people in this part of the world don't think of pot-bellied pigs as breakfast or dinner.

-And thus it fell to our town manager, John Basteen, who is also Duncan's animal control officer and father to several young livestock husbandry experts, to get the pig from our downtown block to a new home in the hamlet of Virden, just over the border in New Mexico.
+And thus it fell to our town manager, John Basteen, who was also Duncan's animal control officer and father to several young livestock husbandry experts, to get the pig from our downtown block to a new home in the hamlet of Virden, just over the border in New Mexico.
 John arrived in his pickup truck with a strapping teenage son.
 They had nothing but their bare hands at the ready.
-Samuel and Gabriel joined them in the neighbors' back yard.
+Samuel and Gabriel joined them in the neighbors' back yard, where the pig was again pushing around the wreckage of the hen house.
 That episode is fully documented in the video below.

 What isn't documented on video is what happened after John caught the pig.
 He carried the squealing animal back to the truck and settled him on top of the open tailgate, hugging and patting and soothing the distraught thing.
 Very soon the pig calmed down.
 John ordered his big dog out of the back seat in the cab and tucked the pig in there for the ten-minute drive to Virden.
 And off they went.